caranha/AIWolfCompo/client-java/README.md

 # AIWolf Java Client Howto

-## Manual
+## Programming Guide

-Professor Hirotaka Osawa has prepared a [programming guide](https://www.slideshare.net/HirotakaOsawa/aiwolf-programming-guide) for the AIWolf competition, focusing on the java client.
+Professor Hirotaka Osawa prepared a [programming guide](https://www.slideshare.net/HirotakaOsawa/aiwolf-programming-guide) for the AIWolf competition, focusing on a java client.
 This programming guide also covers details about running the server in GUI or CLI mode.

 ## Sample code

-Eduardo Hauck has contributed a sample agent for Java, based on the 'omgyousuck' agent in Python.
+The AIWolfCompo_sampleAgent directory contains a sample Java agent contributed by Eduardo Hauck.
+Please use it as a base to create your own agents.